 Shingles is a viral infection caused by the varicella-zoster virus (VZV).
-VZV also causes chickenpox, which is highly contagious.
+A person can only have shingles if they have had chicken pox.

 A person with shingles may transmit VZV, which can cause chickenpox in someone who has never had chickenpox or has not received the chickenpox vaccine.